-Of the dozens of studies evaluated as part of the AHA committee’s scientific review, many seemed to suggest a link between owning a pet, lower blood pressure and a decreased incidence of hypertension.
+Additionally, of the dozens of studies evaluated as part of the AHA committee’s scientific review, many seemed to suggest a link between owning a pet, lower blood pressure, and a decreased incidence of hypertension.
 Others stressed a possible relation between pet ownership and lower levels of obesity.

 “We didn’t want to make this too strong of a statement.
 But there are plausible psychological, sociological, and physiological reasons to believe that pet ownership might actually have a causal role in decreasing cardiovascular risk,” Dr. Levine tells The New York Times.

-One of the most telling studies Dr. Levine and his committee assessed was a randomized controlled trial in which a group of 30 participants were evaluated before and after adopting a pet.
+One of the most telling studies assessed by Dr. Levine and his committee looked at a randomized controlled trial in which a group of 30 participants received an evaluation before and after adopting a pet.
 The results showed that after completing the adoption, the participants’ blood pressure dropped.

 Another study looked at a group of 48 over-stressed stockbrokers with hypertension.
-After the stockbrokers were placed on medication, researchers divided them into two groups.
+After the stockbrokers started taking medication, researchers divided them into two groups.
 The first group was told to simply continue their medication, but the second group was given an additional task — to go out and adopt a dog or a cat.
-Six months later, researchers evaluated the stress levels of the stockbrokers in each group and discovered that the group who added pets to their lives appeared significantly calmer.
+Six months later, researchers evaluated the stress levels of the stockbrokers in each group.
+They discovered that the group who added pets to their lives appeared significantly calmer.

 That there could be a link between lower stress levels and pet ownership is compelling, Dr. Levine says, even if the connection is only correlation.